20centcroak/github-cheatsheet/cheatsheet.md

 # Cheat sheet

 ## create a local repository
-create an  empty folder, and execute the following command in this folder:
+Create an empty folder called projetA, and execute the following command in this folder:
 ```
 git init
 ```
+Now a .git folder is created in projectA and contains all git information about this freshly create
 ## commit
-In the previousan empty repo, fileA.txt is added in
+In the previously empty repo, fileA.txt is added
 ```
 git status